 Thickness Control.

-The amount of radioactivity which passes
+The amount of radiation which passes

-through a material
+through a material can

-can be detected and used to
+be detected and used to

 control the thickness of the material.